 Artemisinin Side Effects

-Whenever taking an artemisinin supplement, it’s essential to be aware of artemisinin's benefits and side effects.
+Whenever taking an artemisinin supplement, it is essential to be aware of artemisinin's benefits and side effects.
 But what are the side effects of artemisinin?
-There generally aren’t any, but everyone has different health needs, and doing your own research is just as important as deciding whether to buy artemisinin in the first place.
+There are generally none, but everyone has different health needs, and doing your own research is just as important as deciding whether to buy artemisinin in the first place.

 Understanding the side effects of taking artemisinin starts with answering the question: what is the artemisinin plant?
 Online research can tell you everything you need to know about artemisinin's health benefits and any groups that should tread with caution when using artemisinin.

 You should also speak to your doctor if you take any other supplements or pharmaceuticals.
 People with chronic conditions need to consider whether an artemisia annua supplement will react with any other medications they are taking.

 Furthermore, suppose you happen to be taking any other supplements for health reasons.
 In that case, you should also work out if any active ingredients do not mix well with the artemisinin dietary supplement.
 This is also something you can talk to your doctor about.